roxma/easymake/README.md

 ### Recommended Style

 In the GIFs, I simply copy `easymake.mk` into my souce code directory as a makefile.
-However. for code simplicity, I recommend the folling style:
+However, for code simplicity, I recommend the following style:

 ```
 CXXFLAGS=-O2